DilanCF/CMSC412_notes/lecture/Lecture08.md

 ![Alt text](img/Lecture08/image-49.png)

-If we have N processes, before entering CS, every process gets a number (akin to a bakery, ~~much like my ass~~)
+If we have N processes, before entering CS, every process gets a number (akin to a bakery)

 ![Alt text](img/Lecture08/image-50.png)